denten-books/plain-text/main.md

 and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium--bumps and holes--used to mechanical movement of the transmission apparatus.
-For example, of the 33 asserted claims in the the Bumstead brothers patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate a succession of electrical impulses all of which have a characther representing significance, a receiver adapted to detect variations in time intervals elapsing between sucessive impulses, a plurality of interpreting relays selectively acutated by said receiver, and a printed mechanism responsive for the combined action [@bumstead1911, 12-13]."
-Up to this point, the patent describes a device for transmititon information, from type to print.
-Starting with clause 14, the langauage changes to describe a more general "telegraph system," comprised of "an impulse transmitter having means to vary the time intervals between sucessive transmitted impulses, each time interval having a character representing significance, a reciever responsive to said devices, and signal, distributing, interpreting, and recording devices *responsive to the contiguous significant time intervals define by the impulses* [@bumstead1911, 14 (emphasis mine)]."
+For example, of the 33 asserted claims in the Bumstead brothers patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate a succession of electrical impulses all of which have a character representing significance, a receiver adapted to detect variations in time intervals elapsing between successive impulses, a plurality of interpreting relays selectively actuated by said receiver, and a printed mechanism responsive for the combined action [@bumstead1911, 12-13]."
+Up to this point, the patent describes a device for transmission information, from type to print.
+Starting with clause 14, the language changes to describe a more general "telegraph system," comprised of "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character representing significance, a receiver responsive to said devices, and signal, distributing, interpreting, and recording devices *responsive to the contiguous significant time intervals define by the impulses* [@bumstead1911, 14 (emphasis mine)]."
 For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
-Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recepient.
+Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recipient.
+The printing telegraph of Brothers Bumstead, along with their subsequents and antecedents contain all the necessary parts for a Turing machine: discrete symbolic language, removable storage medium, and a device that can alter its internal state based on the reading and writing passing symbols.

-### Literature as content and control (bring it back)
+### 1.2.4 The Language of Circuits

-The language of circuits immedeatly matter of interpretation.
-In US1165663, filed in 1911
-and issued in 1915, Hyman Goldberg writes: "the object of the invention is to provide mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."

-The material history of the Turing machine lies in the
+Where we began with mechanisms of direct inscription (like pens and typewriters) we end with machines that look like typewriters, but involve "control circuits" capable of distinguishing "significance" and of "interpretation."
+The telegraph signal that initially had one-to-one correspondence of output to the human input is now processing signals.
+Content intertwines with control.
+And the issue of who gets to control what comes to the fore right away.
+In US1165663, filed in 1911 and issued in 1915, Hyman Goldberg writes: "the object of the invention is to provide mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
+Goldberg invention involves a perforated "control sheet in which the control characters are in the form of ordinary language."
+Rather than using ticker tape, Goldberg's perforations form letters: the language of machines and the language of humans coincide.
+But it is not until much later, with the invention of higher level programming languages, that literature for humans and literature for machines would coincide on one and the same sheet.
+The early history of computing is punctuated by the ticker tape and the punch card as the preferred control and storage media of choice.

+With this history in mind, I am interested in reformulating the metaphysical anxiety about the relationship between literature and computation in terms of physical control.
+If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
+Many, many, third parties were involved in that act of communication.
+And some part of that message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embodied, or embedded.
+Close reading in these conditions cannot be limited to parsing the content.
+You think you are reading a book, but the book changes its internals as it receives the signal.
+For now I ask only who controls the device?
+But if the book is a pill or fused with the neural circuitry of the brain, do you know what you are reading?

 ## 1.3 WYSINAWYG (What You See Is Not Always What You Get)
 `digital, analog, interface`